david2628/Work2Play/UseCases/UC-Finish_Task.md

 # 1. Buy Rewards

 ## 1.1 Brief Description
-This use case allows users to buy Rewards for their earned coins.
+This use case allows the user to finish a task and earn coins as a reward.

 ## 1.2 Mockup